 It broke Catherine's heart as she looked at Vincent, she knew how the past was tearing him apart, and she hated being the one to ask him to deal with it.

-At the sound of Catherine's proposal, Vincent with emotion said, "How can time apart from one another solve..."
+At the sound of Catherine's proposal, Vincent with emotion said, "I don't want the kind of time you speak of Catherine...I need you near..."

-And because Catherine needed to stand firm, she explained by inserting, "Without the pull of being here with me...you will have time to search and understand your heart and mind..."
+And because Catherine needed to stand firm, she explained by inserting, "Without the pull of my being here, you will have time to search andunderstand your heart and mind..."

-With concern for Catherine reeling, Vincent vehemently and desperately bellowed, "You mustn't leave as a means to help solve my issues!
+Upon hearing Jennifer, Vincent vehemently and desperately bellowed, "New Jersey, you are going out of the city?
+Catherine...you mustn't leave as a means to help solve my issues!
 I don't want you to go!"

 And then she reluctantly said, "I have to go."